The Norton Anthology of English Literature

 The Norton Anthology of English Literature is an anthology of English literature published by W. W. Norton & Company, one of several such compendiums.
-First published in 1962, it has gone through ten editions; as of 2006 there are over eight million copies in print, making it the publisher's best-selling anthology.
+First published in 1962, it has gone through ten editions; as of 2006 there were over eight million copies in print, making it the publisher's best-selling anthology.
 M. H. Abrams, a critic and scholar of Romanticism, served as General Editor for its first seven editions, before handing the job to Stephen Greenblatt, a Shakespeare scholar and Harvard professor.
 The anthology provides an overview of poetry, drama, prose fiction, essays, and letters from Beowulf to the beginning of the 21st century.

 Format

 1st edition

-The first edition of The Norton Anthology of English Literature, printed in 1962, comprised two volumes.
+The first edition of The Norton Anthology of English Literature, published in 1962, comprises two volumes.
 Also printed in 1962 was a single-volume derivative edition, called The Norton Anthology of English Literature: Major Authors Edition, which contained reprintings with some additions and changes including 28 of the major authors appearing in the original edition.

+2nd edition

+The second edition of The Norton Anthology of English Literature, published in 1968, also comprises two volumes.

+3rd edition

+The third edition of The Norton Anthology of English Literature, printed in 1974, also comprises two volumes.
+Volume 1 (2,521 pages with a 27-page preface) is divided into four parts: The Middle Ages (edited by E. Talbot Donaldson), The Sixteenth Century (edited by Hallett Smith), The Seventeenth Century (edited by Robert M. Adams), and The Restoration and the Eighteenth Century (edited by Samuel Holt Monk and Lawrence Lipking).
+It added for the first time the complete text of Shakespeare's King Lear and Webster's Duchess of Malfi.
+Volume 2 (2,516 pages, with a 37-page preface) is divided into three parts: The Romantic Period (edited by M. H. Abrams), The Victorian Age (edited by George H. Ford), and The Twentieth Century (edited by David Daiches).
+It added for the first time the complete text of two short novels, Conrad's Heart of Darkness and D.H.
+Lawrence's The Fox.